Switchful Logo

 No matter which Peacock plan you get, you’ll never be able to record live shows.
 There’s no DVR capability, but we’re not sure you’d need it.
 Most of the content we wanted to record was available on-demand anyway (except for live sporting events).
 And if you spring for Peacock Premium Plus (the highest-cost plan), you can download on-demand shows to watch offline later.
 We’d probably skip the upgrade, though.
 We liked the idea for long flights or keeping the kiddos entertained at the car wash, but we didn’t find a ton more uses for this pared-back feature.

-Speaking of the little ones, Peacock makes it super easy to find shows for your kids.
-Just create a kids profile for quick access to only childrens shows.
+Peacock makes it pretty easy to find the shows you want.
+Its interface is intuitive and it easily tracks where you left off, even when switching between devices.
+Parental controls are also super easy and effective.
+Just create a kids profile for quick access to only children's shows.
 You can also set up a PIN to keep the little ones restricted to these kid-friendly profiles.
 As a bonus, parents’ profiles won’t be bogged down with Curious George or Blippi episodes.
 (Although we’d probably keep a kids profile around just for all the Dreamworks movies.)

-We confirmed that you can stream only three devices at once on Peacock.
+We also confirmed that you can stream only three devices at once on Peacock.
 When you try to add the fourth, you’re alerted (by the adorable Puss in Boots from Shrek giving you those big, precious eyes in apology).
 You don’t have to worry about kicking anyone else off their show—but you can’t choose to either.
 You’ll have to kick them off the old-fashioned way, with a text, phone call, or shout down the hall.
-Unfortunately, we could not confirm that Peacock has 4K content.
-While Peacock says it has 4K content available and it’s labeled as such when you browse, we didn’t find any shows or events with that badge.

 Sling